-PanAust operates its own logistics fleet for the transport of concentrate from the Phu Kham Operation to the export ports in Vietnam and Thailand.
-During 2021 a range of other logistics activities were brought in-house in Laos including the transportation of quicklime, dangerous goods, and general freight.
-For all other logistics activities in Laos as well as in Thailand and Vietnam, long term contracts are in place with suppliers to support transparent and supportive relationships and to fulfil PanAust's expectations around the eradication of modern slavery.
-Warehousing services in Laos and Thailand are managed in-house, with consolidation warehouses located in Vientiane, Laos and Laem Chabang, Thailand, where smaller packages of supplies are received prior to being packaged into full truck loads for delivery to operating sites.
+PanAust operates its own logistics fleet for the transport of concentrate from the Phu Kham Operation to the export ports in Vietnam and Thailand, and for general freight, quicklime, and dangerous goods.
+During 2022 the transport of cyanide from the ports in Vietnam to the Ban Houayxai operation in Laos was brought in-house.
+For all other logistics activities in Laos, Thailand, and Vietnam, long term contracts are in place with suppliers to support transparent and supportive relationships and to fulfil PanAust's expectations of the eradication of modern slavery.
+Warehousing services in Laos and Thailand are managed in-house, with consolidation warehouses located in Vientiane, Laos, and Laem Chabang, Thailand, where smaller packages of supplies are received prior to being packaged into full truck loads for delivery to operating sites.